smileidentity/smile-identity-core-python/README.md

 #### Testing

-Tests are based on unittest as documented  here: https://docs.python.org/3/library/unittest.html.
+Tests are based on `pytest`.

-To run tests run `python -m unittest` in the root folder of the project
+To run tests run `pytest` in the root folder of the project

 ## Contributing